 At the top of the dashboard, there's a set of filters to adjust the data displayed in the dashboard.

-Online/offline: By default, the dashboard displays only online clients.
+Include client health for offline clients: By default, the dashboard displays only online clients.
 This state comes from the client notification channel that update a client's status every five minutes.
 For more information, see About client status.

-Failure only: Scope the view to only devices that are reporting a client health failure.
+Only show unhealth client details: Scope the view to only devices that are reporting a client health failure.

 Use this filter along with the client version and OS version tiles.
 For more information, see Version tiles.

 This tile shows the overall client health in your hierarchy.

 A healthy Configuration Manager client has the following properties: